-It was due to become mandatory for those with annual gross income of £10,000 or more from April 2024 but the government announced in December 2022 that they would be allowing more time for both businesses/landlords and HMRC to get prepared for the introduction of the new programme.
+It was originally due to become mandatory from April 2024 for those with annual gross income of £10,000 or more from self-employment and property letting.
+However, the government announced in December 2022 that they would be allowing more time for both businesses and landlords and HMRC to get prepared for the introduction of the new programme.

-Therefore the timetable for mandatory compliance with the MTD rules is now as follows:
+Therefore, the timetable for compulsory compliance with the MTD rules is now as follows:

 If you are self-employed and receive property income, the gross annual income figure above applies to total gross income from both sources.

-Your gross income is the income from your self-employment or property letting activities.
-If any deductions are made from the income before you receive it, your gross income amount is the amount before any deductions are made.
+When working out your gross income from self-employment or property letting activities, remember that if any deductions are made from the income before you receive it, your gross income amount is the amount before the deductions are made.
 To see how this works, see the examples below.

 It will be possible to join MTD voluntarily before you are mandated to do so.